 What to Expect

-If only local sedation is used, you will be able to drive and recover at home, but some sedation options may require you have a responsible adult pick you up.
+If only local sedation is used, you will be able to drive and recover at home, but some sedation options may require you to have a friend or family member pick you up.
 Patients will have temporary numbness and some may have minor discomfort that can usually be treated with an over-the-counter painkiller.
 If a temporary crown was placed over the tooth, the permanent crown will be placed and fitted at a separate appointment.
-After a root canal, oral care including brushing and flossing at home plus visits to the dentist as recommended are important to maintain the health of the treated tooth/teeth.
+After a root canal, oral care, including brushing and flossing at home, plus visits to the dentist as recommended, is important to maintain the health of the treated tooth/teeth.

 Plan Your Procedure

 Thanks to advances in dental techniques and technology, a root canal can be a fast, easy process to treat an infected tooth.
 Along with different levels of sedation, your root canal at White Lotus Dental can be comfortable and save you from tooth pain or more invasive procedures.
 Contact our McKinney, TX dental practice to schedule a consultation with Dr. Peravali for more information on root canal therapy and other ways to improve your dental health.